 We accept patients who are choosing to transfer care to HealthQ from their current gender-affirming hormone therapy provider.
 We ask that you bring information about your current hormone prescription to your first appointment, and if any additional medical records are needed we’ll discuss that with you before your appointment as well.

 Q: WILL HEALTHQ PROVIDERS WRITE REFERRALS TO GENDER-AFFIRMING SURGEONS OR OTHER TRANS-FRIENDLY MEDICAL PROFESSIONALS?

 Yes, we will be able to write referral letters for patients seeking gender-affirming surgery.
 We also have a network of trans-affirming primary care providers and mental health professionals that we can refer our patients to.

 Q: WILL MY PROVIDER BE ABLE TO HELP ME ACCESS THINGS LIKE NAME CHANGE OR GENDER MARKER SERVICES?

 Yes, we are able to provide our patients with name and gender marker change petition forms, as well as step by step instructions and any additional information.
 We have staff at all three sites who are able to notarize these forms for you at no cost.

 Q: HOW OLD DO I HAVE TO BE TO GET GAHT FROM HEALTHQ?

-We provide gender-affirming hormone therapy in Lawrence, Haverhill, and Beverly, MA for patients 16 and over.
-16 and 17-year-old patients must have already started puberty and need signed parental consent.
+We provide gender-affirming hormone therapy in Lawrence, Haverhill, and Beverly, MA for patients 18 and over.

 Q: HOW MUCH DOES IT COST?